Step 2: Creating Questions

 Types of Questions

-There are many question types in Blackboard; a full comparison can be located here.
+There are many question types in Blackboard; a full comparison of question types can be located here.
 However, we will discuss these in the training below too.

 The most popular and easy-to-use question types in Blackboard Tests are: